 In December 2018, shortly after completing work on the Forensic Report, the Receiver began efforts to organize and facilitate numerous large-scale mediation sessions to resolve investors' claims against the remaining professional firm defendants - Deloitte & Touche, EisnerAmper, Sidley Austin, Duff & Phelps and TD Ameritrade.
 Those significant efforts over the ensuing months ultimately proved successful.
-All parties agreed to mediate in San Francisco, with the Honorable Daniel Weinstein,

-Ambassador David Carden and Lizbeth Hasse acting as the mediators.
+All parties agreed to mediate in San Francisco, with the Honorable Daniel Weinstein, Ambassador David Carden and Lizbeth Hasse acting as the mediators.
 Once all parties agreed to the terms governing the mediation process, the Receiver and his team devoted considerable time and resources to providing extensive data and counsel to aid the parties in reaching negotiated resolutions.
-The Receiver's efforts during four multiday mediation sessions, between April and August, facilitated the following:
+The Receiver's efforts during five multiday mediation sessions, between April and September, facilitated the following:

-- Payments from the professional firm defendants to the class totaling \$220M, as well as multiple additional seven-figure payments presently subject to confidentiality agreements; - Releases of contribution and other claims of a number of professional firm defendants against the Receivership Entity; and - Contingent releases of contribution and other claims of a number of professional firm defendants against the Individual Defendants, Advisory Board members and other former officers and directors (contingent upon those parties releasing claims to the proceeds of the insurance policies maintained by entities comprising the Receivership Entity).
+- Payments from the professional firm defendants to the class totaling \$220,000,000, as well as multiple additional seven-figure payments to other plaintiff groups presently subject to confidentiality agreements; - Releases of contribution and other claims of the professional firm defendants against the Receivership Entity (two remain to be fully documented); and - Contingent releases of contribution and other claims of the professional firm defendants (again, two remain to be fully documented) against the Individual Defendants, Advisory Board members and other former officers and directors.
+The releases are contingent upon those parties releasing claims to the proceeds of the insurance policies maintained by entities comprising the Receivership Entity.

 These efforts of the Receiver to facilitate resolution of investor claims against the professional firm defendants have greatly accelerated future distributions to the investors, both direct distributions of the settlement proceeds and ultimately distributions from the Receivership estate and will meaningfully reduce the cost of administering the Receivership.

-As addressed in greater detail below, during the reporting period, the Receiver successfully resolved another very significant claim against the Receivership.
+Further, as addressed in greater detail below, during the reporting period, the Receiver successfully resolved the Receivership Entity's claims against a former officer, William Malloy.

-During this reporting period, the Receivership continued to facilitate discovery, with over 270 people accessing the database, which contains 17.5 million documents, and provide financial and tax administration including preparing and filing over 100 entity tax returns.
+During this reporting period, the Receivership continued to facilitate discovery, with over 270 people accessing the database, which contains 17.5 million documents, and provide financial and tax administration including preparing and filing of over 100 entity tax returns.